VladimirNeri/React-Clicky-Game/README.md

 ## Overview

 This is a memory game created with React.
-Application's UI is broken down into components and responds to user events.
+The application's UI is broken down into components and responds to user events.

 ### Instructions